IrisShaders/glsl-transformer/README.md

 ## Capabilities

 - GLSL Parsing
-- Parse tree transformation in phases
+- Flexible parse tree transformation in phases
 - Pattern matching and tree visitation
 - Parse tree manipulation and declaration injection
 - New nodes are treated as part of the existing parse tree
 - Whitespace-preserving re-printing
 - The original input is preserved if no changes are made
+- Limited support for AST generation and re-insertion

 ## What `glsl-transformer` is not